SebastianRestrepoA/Deploy_intent_classification_model/README.md

-## ML-Model-Flask-Deployment
+## Intent-Classification-Model-Flask-Heroku

-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a example project to explain how train Machine Learning (ML) Model for intent classification based on text utterances.
+Moveover, how to deploy on production optimized machine learning model using Flask API and Heroku cloud.

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, NumPy, Pandas and Flask (for API) installed.

 ### Project Structure
-This project has four major parts :
+This project has two parts :
+1. train_nlp_model.py - This script contains the procedure for the training of the machine learning model.
+It is divided into five parts: Load text utterances data, Natural Language Processing (stop words, lemmatization, stemming, among others), feature extraction using tf-idf, training and development of the ML model, and save final ML model.

-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+contains four  code for the machine learning our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
 2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
 3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
 4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.

 ### Running the project
-1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+NOTE: Ensure that you are in the project home directory.

+1. Create the machine learning model by running below command -
 ```
 python model.py
 ```